-George Williams College offers a hybrid DSW program in an executive-style Saturday format.
-Courses combine on-campus face-to-face sessions with online coursework.
-The program requires 64 semester hours, and can be completed in four years.
+George Williams College offers the DSW program on an evening and/or weekend basis.
+The program requires 64 semester hours and must be completed in five years.

-In the fall semester of the first year, the doctoral student will consult with the Chair of the DSW program to secure a clinical practicum/internship.
-The practicum will begin in the spring semester of the first year in the doctoral program and run for four consecutive semesters.
-In addition to a four-course clinical seminar sequence, the doctoral student is required to concurrently spend eight hours a week in a practicum, including one hour of weekly supervision.
-With the approval of the Chair of the DSW program, the doctoral student may use a current place of employment for the internship.
+In the fall semester of the first year, the doctoral student will consult with the Director of the DSW program to secure his or her clinical internship.
+The clinical internship will begin in the spring semester of the first year in the doctoral program, and run for four consecutive semesters.
+In addition to a four-course Clinical Seminar sequence, the doctoral student is required to concurrently spend eight hours a week in an internship, including one hour of weekly supervision.
+With the approval of the Director of the DSW program, the doctoral student may use a current place of employment for the internship.

 Once the first two years of required clinical and policy courses have been completed, doctoral students must pass a written comprehensive examination on that material.
-Once a student has passed the examination, he or she is accepted into doctoral candidacy and may begin his or her research course sequence and progress toward his or her dissertation.
+Once a student has passed the examination, he or she is accepted into doctoral candidacy and may begin his/her research course sequence and progress toward his/her dissertation.

 Once the doctoral student has successfully completed the clinical internship, passed the clinical oral, and passed the comprehensive exam, he/she may begin the dissertation process.
 The doctoral student will secure a dissertation chair approved by the doctoral director and for a dissertation committee.
 The student will then embark upon the clinical dissertation.
 This includes successfully completing the four-course research sequence, developing a successful clinical dissertation proposal, securing university Institutional Review Board (IRB) approval, gathering and analyzing data, and defending the complete clinical dissertation.